Baton Rouge pastor hospitalized after triple shooting in Ponchatoula

 Trending News

 Casey Hallford was arrested for three counts of attempted first-degree murder and one count of illegal use of a weapon.
-Williams was arrested for three counts of principle to first-degree murder.
+Williams was arrested for three counts of principal to first-degree murder.

 More News